the Creative Commons Attribution 4.0 License.

 3.2 Strategy for integration of absolute age markers and layer counting

 The absolute age markers, including the date of the tritium peak, the volcanic eruptions, and the methane measurements, were regarded as intermediate reference points in the layer counting procedure.
 While the depth of the tritium peak and the positions of the volcanic eruptions were considered to be robust with a small age error (<1 year), the methane reference points are less well defined, mainly because of the uncertainties in the assumed delta age of the gas record.
 Above 13.5 m, the depth of the 1965 CE tritium peak was used as a fixed starting point to calibrate the layer identification procedure.
-In the first test, the counting was performed using the Na, MSA and SO42-/Na ratios as described above.
+In the first test, the counting was performed using the Na, MSA and ratios as described above.
 The deviation from 1965 CE in the initial counting attempt was roughly 10 %.
 In a second counting run, the layer counting was adjusted to fit the position of the 1965 CE peak to 1 year.
 The same strategy was subsequently applied to fit the dates of volcanic eruptions.
 For this deeper part below 13.5 m, initial calibration of the layer count was performed between the well-defined depths of the 1285, 1257 and 1229 CE volcanic eruptions.
 Peak identification in this section mainly relied on the calcium fluorescence and the conductivity signals.
 After these two initial tunings of the counting procedure, layer counting below 13.5 m was continued back in time to meet the 1815 CE Tambora eruption depth and consecutively further to 1458 CE.
 As explained in Sect.
-3.1, at a depth between about 60–70 m, variations in the Na, MSA and SO42-/Na ratios no longer resolve annual cycles.
+3.1, at a depth between about 60–70 m, variations in the Na, MSA and ratios no longer resolve annual cycles.
 Therefore, a gradual transition to incorporate more layers visible in the higher-resolution calcium data was implemented.
 To confirm this transition, the time frame between 1285 and 1815 CE was also counted forward in time to assess the uncertainty in the chronology when transiting from high-resolution to low-resolution data.
 It should be noted that in the layer counting procedure, the depths of the 1965, 1285, 1257 and 1229 CE tie points were considered to be fixed within 1 year, whereas the depth of the 1458 CE eruption was not.
 This difference is mainly due to the fact that around the 1458 CE depth the peak identification method switched from the sodium- to calcium-dominated approach, leading to a larger age uncertainty in that depth interval.
 Only the calcium and conductivity records were used for annual layer counting below the depth of the 1229 CE eruption to 2000 years BP.
 At this depth, annual layers were no longer resolved.
 The annual-layer-counted chronology, including all age marker tie points, is shown in Fig. 9.

 3.3 Investigation of seasonality

-To better assess and quantify the seasonality in the signals of the most important chemical and physical markers (Na, Ca, Mg, MSA, SO42- and conductivity), a more detailed investigation of the annual variations has been carried out similar to the procedure used by Winski et al. (2019).
+To better assess and quantify the seasonality in the signals of the most important chemical and physical markers (Na, Ca, Mg, MSA, and conductivity), a more detailed investigation of the annual variations has been carried out similar to the procedure used by Winski et al. (2019).
 First, the CFA records within the annual intervals defined by the counting markers were interpolated over a 12-month period.
 Then, the CFA signals for the respective species were averaged for each month over different depth intervals of the core (0–50, 50–80, 80–115 and 115–184 m).
 To normalise these mean concentrations and make them comparable, the monthly-averaged signals were subsequently divided by their respective annual mean.
 The relative deviations from the annual mean in percent are presented in Fig. 8.
 The horizontal axes show the annual patterns of the signal over 12 months, with zero denoting 1 January.
 The depth intervals for averaging were chosen based on observations from the layer counting.
 The first one (0–50 m) mainly relied on the counting of the sodium and MSA peaks, the second on sodium and calcium, and the last two mainly on calcium and conductivity.

 The sodium signal shows the most distinct seasonality in the top 50 m, with maximum values in the Antarctic winter and deviations of more than 40 % from the annual mean.
 In the deeper sections, the annual cyclicity is much less pronounced.
 This is due to the fact that sodium was no longer the primary component for layer counting and also to the loss of resolution.
-Magnesium shows a very similar annual pattern, as expected (Curran et al.1998), but with a maximum variation of about 15 % from the annual mean that was much less distinct compared to the sodium.
+Magnesium shows a very similar annual pattern, as expected (Curran et al., 1998), but with a maximum variation of about 15 % from the annual mean that was much less distinct compared to the sodium.
 Calcium shows the highest amplitude seasonal cycle, with values up to 80 % above the mean in the Antarctic winter.
 Calcium shows the strongest variation in the lowest investigated core section (115–184 m), which is caused by the fact that it was the main component for annual layer counting in this depth interval.
 However, the seasonality is also very pronounced in shallower depths, which supports the assumption that the total calcium signal is actually showing annual variations.
 MSA appears to have a seasonal variation in the top 50 m, where it was also included in the counting scheme.
 For the deeper parts, the MSA signal varies around the mean and no longer shows a cyclic trend.
 This result is mainly due to the very limited depth resolution of the FIC instrument.
 The low FIC resolution also affects the sulfate signal.
 Similar to the MSA signal, the sulfate also varies randomly around the mean, and no obvious seasonality can be detected.
 This is also the case for the nitrate signal, which is influenced by the same limitation of depth resolution.
 The liquid conductivity signal appears to show a seasonal variation with a peak in Antarctic autumn.
 However, for conductivity the deviation from the mean is only about 5 %, which is very small compared to the other signal variations.
 A small drift in seasonality is visible, which is most obvious between the top 50 m and the other depth intervals.
 This drift is very likely caused by the change in layer counting strategy around 60–70 m depth.
 The DEP signal should be expected to show similar seasonality as the liquid conductivity, but unfortunately these measurements were also done with rather limited depth resolution.
 Therefore, with this methodological approach, no seasonality in the DEP signal could be detected.
 The dust signal also does not show a seasonality, which in this case is not caused by limited depth resolution but (unlike some Greenland records for example) by a very noisy dataset.

 3.4 Chronology characteristics and the dating uncertainty

 The combined approach of annual layer counting and the identification of absolute age markers led to a stratigraphical core chronology for the Skytrain ice core reaching back to 1950±122 years before 1950 CE at 184.14 m total depth (see Fig. 9).
 In the following, age will be noted as years before present (years BP), with present referring to the year 1950 CE.
 The average annual layer thickness, also shown in Fig. 9, varies between 0.1 and 0.15 m w.e. in the topmost part of the core to 0.05–0.1 m w.e. below about 90 m depth.
 There are two phases of accelerated layer thinning that are not related to changes in density (see Fig. 9).
-The first section is between 8–15 m total depth (−40 to −5 years BP), and the second is between 35–46 m total depth (120–200 years BP).
-We attribute these intervals of thinning, especially the second one, and the overall thinning in the top 90 m to the effects of a distinctive Raymond arch at the drilling site (Raymond1983), which has been detected by ground-penetrating radar (Mulvaney et al.2021).
+The first section is between ∼ 8–15 m total depth (−40 to −5 years BP), and the second is between ∼ 35–46 m total depth (120–200 years BP).
+We attribute these intervals of thinning, especially the second one, and the overall thinning in the top 90 m to the effects of a distinctive Raymond arch at the drilling site (Raymond, 1983), which has been detected by ground-penetrating radar (Mulvaney et al., 2021).
 The thinning and more rapid ageing effects of the ice due to this glaciological feature were underestimated in initial age–depth models and only became obvious after identification of the absolute age markers.
 We cannot rule out that changes in accumulation rate also contribute to the thinner layers.

 The overall uncertainty of the ice core chronology consists of (i) the uncertainty in identification and counting of annual layers by the operator, (ii) the uncertainty of the depth and age assignment of the tie points and (iii) irregularities in the stratigraphical order (e.g. missing layers).
 Therefore, a purely mathematical assessment of the error of the derived age–depth relationship is very difficult, and all attempts at quantifying the dating uncertainty must be considered as estimates.
 By far the largest source of error is missing or overcounting of annual layers by the operator, in combination with the limited resolution of the analytical methods.
 We tried to minimise these errors by using several independently measured chemical species simultaneously for annual layer counting as described above (see Fig. 6).
 Based on the findings in Sect.
 3.2, we estimated three different counting error ranges for the core sections from 0–38.22 m (the depth of the Tambora eruption), 38.22–93.22 m (the depth of the 1285 CE eruption) and 97.45–184.11 m.
 These error ranges are shown as the blue shaded area in Fig. 9.
 For the topmost depth interval a cumulative age error of ±5 % was derived from two iterations of annual layer counting.
 This error increases with distance from the age markers (here the Tritium peak and the Tambora eruption) and was set to ±1 year at the depths of the tie points.
 In the second depth interval, the transition from the sodium- to calcium-dominated layer counting was performed.
 Together with a phase of layer thinning in this section, it was not possible to reduce the counting error to less than ±8 % at the depth of the presumed 1458 CE eruption (75.8 m).
 Therefore, this volcanic marker was not used as a fixed tie point, and the error range for the whole second depth interval was set to ±8 %.
 The depth range between the 1285 CE and 1229 CE tie points (93.25–97.45 m) was considered to have an age error of ±1 year because this interval was used to calibrate and tune the counting procedure in the first place.
 In the deepest section, the error was estimated from the comparison of the counted chronology with the age markers derived from the methane measurements (black circles in Fig. 9).
 The cumulative error aimed to incorporate all of these age markers in its range, but they were not used as fixed tie points in the chronology.
 This approach led to an uncertainty range of ±10 % of the respective age in the section between 97.43 and 184.11 m.
 The highest uncertainty in the lowest section is also justified by the fact that the counting error will increase with depth due to the calcium fluorescence instrument resolution reaching its limitations at layer thicknesses below 5 cm w.e. and the cumulative unconstrained counting error.

 The first part of the ST22 chronology for Skytrain ice core covering the last 2000 years before present was successfully established.
 This time period of the most recent past is crucial for understanding current climate change processes, and a well-constrained chronology is a prerequisite for any further data interpretation.
 An age of 1950 before 1950 CE (BP) was reached at a depth of 184.14 m.
 The dating of the ice core is based on stratigraphical methods.
-Annual layer counting has been carried out using primarily the sodium signal as a seasonal indicator in the top 60–70 m (about 300 years BP) and calcium for the lower part ( 60–184 m).
+Annual layer counting has been carried out using primarily the sodium signal as a seasonal indicator in the top ∼ 60–70 m (about 300 years BP) and calcium for the lower part (∼ 60–184 m).
 The seasonality of the chosen parameters was also supported by power spectra analyses.
 The annual layer counting was finally constrained to a set of absolute age markers.
 These age markers include the tritium peak (1965 CE) and six volcanic eruptions identified via sulfur isotope analysis.
 Methane measurements were used to further verify the counted chronology, although they were not used as fixed age tie points.
 Based on the depth of the 1965 CE tritium peak, a surface accumulation of 13.5 cm w.e. yr−1 was determined.
 The overall uncertainty of the record is dominated by counting errors of the operator.
 A minimum error of ±1 year at the depths of the tie points was assumed.
 In between the tie points, a cumulative age error of ±5 % in the top part (0–38.22 m), ±8 % in the middle part (38.22–93.22 m) and ±10 % in the unconstrained bottom part (93.22–184 m) was determined.
-In the lowest part of the investigated core section, a gradual transition to the age model used for the deep ice will be established (Mulvaney et al.2022).
+In the lowest part of the investigated core section, a gradual transition to the age model used for the deep ice will be established (Mulvaney et al., 2022).
 The retrieved depth–age relationship was found to age much faster than expected from initial purely glaciological modelling.
 At least two phases of enhanced layer thinning at shallow core depths (above 90 m) were observed.
 This thinning is attributed to the influence of a pronounced Raymond arch.
 The conservative uncertainty approach allows for interpretations on at least decadal timescales.
 Overall, the first part of the ST22 chronology provides a robust age scale to interpret climatic signals recorded in the Skytrain ice core during the last 2000 years, as well as for developing the age model for the deeper ice.

 The Skytrain ice core chronology data and some additional data regarding the sulfur isotope analysis can be found in the Supplement.